bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 In general, any lineage can come from any culture.
 Restrictions are as noted in each description.
 Cultures specify

 * Region (where they're mostly found)
-* Ability Score Increase (+1 to one ability score from the list given, cannot overlap with your lineage choice.
-If it does, pick a different one).
+* Ability Score Increase (+1 to one ability score from the list given, cannot overlap with your lineage choice--if it does, pick a different one).
 * Extra languages.
 1 or more languages other than Common, which every adventurer speaks.
 * Proficiencies.
 3 total proficiencies (tools, skills, or otherwise).
 * Feature.
 One major-equivalent feature.
 Culture features are not replaced by plane-touched features.